 Places to Visit in Japan

-Islands – Japan has a number of attractive islands, mainly the islands of Okinawa which has a very interesting local culture and an abundance of beautiful beaches.
+Islands – Japan has a number of attractive islands, mainly the islands of Okinawa which have a very interesting local culture and an abundance of beautiful beaches.
 Japan is a country with more than 6,000 islands, options abound!

-Museums - Japan has several museums and of various categories, the most popular among children are science museums, such as Miraikan, literally: “Future construction”.
+museums – Japan has several museums and of various categories, the most popular among children are science museums, such as Miraikan, literally: “Future construction”.

-Temples & Shrines
+Temples & Sanctuaries

-Onsen - Hot Springs
+onsen - Hot Springs

 Beaches - Summer only